Language:

 A Teacher’s Day Message for Leaders

-On this Teacher’s Day, while we thank those who taught us history and math, let’s also recognize this truth: stress was the one subject never taught, and the one subject organizations must now take responsibility for.
+On this Teacher’s Day, while we thank those who taught us history and math, let’s also recognize this truth: stress lessons in school were never taught, and organizations must now take responsibility.

 If you’re a leader, founder, or HR head—you are now the teacher.